-So it turns out, there are still SMBs out there who are not in control of their stock.
-Arguably, contol of the business begins with control of your stock.
-If you know what you need and you make sure you have it, you can sell it.
-Higher sales, increased revenue, cash can flow wherever you need it to, business can grow.
+There are SMBs out there who are not in control of their stock.
+Arguably, control of the business begins with control of its stock.
+Knowing what will sell and making sure it’s available equals higher turnover.
+More sales, increased revenue, cash flows where it is needed, and the business grows.

-Perfecting your stock control means sales, turnover and profits rise and your bottom line looks more impressive.
-Working as a content writer in a small business, I was invited one day to have a go at placing an order.
-I asked about the existing system to see how many of each item sold, no such thing existed.
-Within a short space of time I had a pretty impressive spreadsheet; sales, quantities in stock and a column waiting for my magic numbers.
+Working as a content writer for a small business, I was asked one day to have a go at placing an order.
+It transpired, there was no existing system, just guesswork.
+Enter Ms Dunklin, Queen of Stock Control!
+The EPOS system gave me a record of sales and I soon had an impressive spreadsheet; sales, quantities in stock and an order column waiting to be filled.
 It grew, quickly, and in spite of the hope this would not become a permanent fixture in my job description, I was soon ‘all over it’.
-I forged great relationships with each supplier who enjoyed the ever increasing growth in sales.
+I forged great relationships with the suppliers who enjoyed the massive growth in sales.

 Be warned!
-It’s not a perfect solution, If you have just one person with this vital knowledge and and you lose them, your business loses more than just one person, it loses so much more.
-Make sure you are sharing the load as well as sharing the knowledge will stop you finding yourself stranded if you lose that ‘font of all knowledge’ from the business.
+It’s not a perfect solution, If you have just one person with this vital knowledge and and you lose them, your business is in a precarious position.
+Sharing the load as well as sharing the knowledge will stop you finding yourself stranded if you lose that ‘font of all knowledge’ from the business.